Sqooba/traildb-java/README.md

 ## Limitations

+### Operating Systems: no Windows

 Since TrailDB is only available for Linux and Mac OS's, the same limitation applies here, i.e. not working for Windows machines.

+### Architecture: 64 bits only

 Furthermore, TrailDB uses 64 bits numbers to encode its items, making the library unusable on 32 bits machines.